 Monish Arora, Short Essays & Paragraphs on Law (University Law Publishing Co., Delhi, 2nd Ed., 2006) 75

-Hello La!
 What do you all think about the legal aid services?
-I rose up to speak, for my heart cried as I effortlessly connected my past and present to the concern that can potentially bring voices to the voiceless should there be this so-called ‘legal aid service’.
+I rose to speak, for my heart cried as I effortlessly connected my past and present to the concern that can potentially bring voices to the voiceless should there be this so-called ‘legal aid service’.
 Displeasing at times, for many of us are barely aware of who an indigent person is.
-Well, we would have known this noblest idea had it not been cocooned by institutions that can potentially give life to Council’s proposal.
+Well, we would have known this noblest idea had it not been cocooned by institutions that can potentially give life to the Council’s proposal.

 Well, according to the legislative committee of the NC, an indigent person is a person who is poor, helpless and needy who cannot afford the services of a lawyer for the conduct of a case or a legal proceeding.

 In 2014, the then Member of Parliament, Gasa Dzongkhag, Dasho Sangay Khandu, first raised the Legal aid service to an indigent person in Parliament.
 Following this, the need for providing legal aid services to indigent persons have been discussed in different sessions of the National Council, particularly during the deliberations on the annual budget and appropriation bill.
 This was because a small amount of budget for this purpose was allocated every year but had never been utilized.
-Further, the concern was debated during the amendment of Jabmi Act 2016.
+Further, the concern was debated during the amendment of the Jabmi Act 2016.
 A new clause related to the provision of Legal aid was incorporated with the intent of assuring such services to the needy people.
-The National Council during its strategic workshop held in Paro from June 25-26, 2017, once again deliberated it weighing in the merit of the concern and decided to undertake a comprehensive review.
-The Legislative Committee (LC) was assigned the task of conducting the review and reporting its findings and recommendation to the House.
+The National Council, during its strategic workshop held in Paro from June 25-26, 2017, once again deliberated it weighing in the merit of the concern and decided to undertake a comprehensive review.
+The Legislative Committee (LC) was assigned the task of conducting the analysis and reporting its findings and recommendation to the House.